zoemccormick/rbac_workshop/README.md

 This policy is allowing ids with user_dn equal to `CN=first1.last1` **or** `CN=first2.last2` permission to `PUT` or `DELETE` or `POST` request the service.
 It is also allowing anyone to get request the service.

-To test this policy, navigate to the the same url `https://{your-ec2-public-ip}:{port}/services/fibonacci/1.0/` in the browser.
+Again, wait ~2/3 minutes for the policy register.
+Then, to test this policy, navigate to the the same url `https://{your-ec2-public-ip}:{port}/services/fibonacci/1.0/` in the browser.
 You should have access to the service here because this is a `GET` request.

 Now, try the following: